EliasB8/React-Markdown-Generator/README.md

 # React-Markdown-Generator

-A markdown generator using the marked.js library.
+A markdown generator app built in React by using the marked.js library.